CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/boosting-sidechains/Updater.md

 <h1>Updater</h1>

-The `Updater` contract is responsible for bridging user information regarding the voting escrow onto other chains to enable boosting on child gauges.
+The `Updater` contract is deployed on Ethereum mainnet and is used to transmit veCRV information across chains to a `L2 VotingEscrow Oracle`.

 ---